Grizzly bear: Conflicts with humans

-Grizzlies are considered more aggressive compared to black bears when defending themselves and their offspring.
+Grizzlies are considered more aggressive than black bears when defending themselves and their offspring.
 Unlike the smaller black bears, adult grizzlies do not climb trees well, and respond to danger by standing their ground and warding off their attackers.
-Mothers defending cubs are the most prone to attacking, and are responsible for 70% of humans killed by grizzlies.
+Sows defending their cubs are the most prone to attacking, and are responsible for 70% of humans killed by grizzlies.

 Grizzly bears normally avoid contact with people.
-In spite of their obvious physical advantage they rarely actively hunt humans.
-Most grizzly bear attacks result from a bear that has been surprised at very close range, especially if it has a supply of food to protect, or female grizzlies protecting their offspring.
+Despite their obvious physical advantage, they rarely actively hunt humans.
+Most grizzly bear attacks result from the bear's having been surprised at very close range, especially if it has a supply of food to protect, or is a sow protecting its cubs.